University of California Santa Barbara, Media Arts and Technology

 ❧ Should Digital Naturalism seek more institutional support, e.g. from a university?
 What about prize money?

-Through this telephone headset you can hear the AM long-wave radio, recognizable as radio with help of the diode.
+Through the telephone headset you can hear the AM long-wave radio, recognizable as radio with help of the diode.

 AM receiver consists of: